tracerdominion/Tournament_Building/README.md

 This function should create and set up all sheets for this stage, without anything non-aesthetic needed to be added by the user.
 Be sure to consider how results will be processed.

+Be sure to import players by index (not value or cell reference) from the seeding sheet - this is essential for automatic linking once results fill in.

 Once completed, it should be appropriately added to the switch statements in both the `setupSheets()` and the `remakeStages()` functions.

 #### Update (with new results) functions